-Opportunity to Fill Federal Space Needs
+Opportunity to Fulfill Federal Space Needs

 The GSA is the nation's largest public real estate organization.
-It provides workspace for more than 1.2 million federal workers through its Public Buildings Service.
-According to the Code of Federal Regulations (CFR), when GSA-controlled space is unavailable. federal agencies must extend priority consideration to available space in Postal Service buildings.
-11
+It provides workspace for more than 1 million federal workers through its Public Buildings Service.
+According to the Code of Federal Regulations (CFR), when GSA-controlled space is not available, federal agencies must extend priority consideration to available space in Postal Service buildings.13

-Our audit noted that the Postal Service could more aggressively seek federal entities to fill excess space.
-Table 3 illustrates the potential fulfillment opportunities in each of the three districts we reviewed in the Eastern Area.
-Specifically, it shows that on behalf of federal entities, the GSA leases primarily from the commercial sector rather than from the Postal Service.
+Our audit noted that Postal Service could more aggressively seek federal entities to fill excess space.
+Table 3 shows that GSA leases on behalf of federal entities primarily from the commercial sector rather than the Postal Service.
 Space requirements were greater than the excess space identified in Postal Service facilities.
-The GSA paid considerably more per square foot than the value assigned to the Postal Service space.
-12
+The GSA paid considerably more per square foot than the value assigned to Postal Service space.14

-Table 3 - Postal Service Excess Space Lease Opportunity
+Table 3 - Postal Service Excess Space Lease Opportunity - Greensboro District